 Sprinting the 100 metre freestyle to take Olympic gold, Penny Oleksiak entered historic territory winning her second individual – and fourth overall – medal at Rio 2016 on Thursday night.

-The 16-year-old from Toronto had shattered her own national and junior world record a day earlier in this event, swimming the 100m free in 52.72 seconds, taking 0.59s off the old mark.
+The 16-year-old from Toronto had shattered her own national and junior world record a day earlier during the heats of this event, swimming the 100m free in 52.72 seconds, taking 0.59s off the old mark.

 Oleksiak becomes the first Canadian to win four medals at a single summer Olympic Games.
 She also ties Victor Davis for most medals ever won by a Canadian swimmer in the Olympics, with one more race projected in Rio.